ShaunPrice/RobotOfThings/README.md

 For each Table a corresponding COMMIT statement is required.
 In these examples only the nat and filter tables are shown, but you can also add rules for the raw and mangle tables.

-6. Finally, disable and re-enable ufw to apply the changes:
+Disable and re-enable ufw to apply the changes:

     sudo ufw disable && sudo ufw enable